 Do you think that having a responsive and elegant website design is all that you need to enhance your visitor’s experience?
 Well, yes, but partially!
 Without the right content to flaunt your design, no matter how swift and smooth your website’s UI and UX experience is, it is bound to go wasted.

-It is essential to have synchronization between the design and content such that design complements the words, and gives users a quick idea regarding what you’re trying to say even without reading the content fully.
+It is essential to have synchronization between the design and content such that the design complements the words, and gives users a quick idea regarding what you’re trying to say even without reading the content fully.
 This is what a content-first design focuses on.

-Would you like to give this approach of design a try?
+Would you like to give this approach to design a try?
 Well, rest assured, the content-first approach would only bless your design process with significant visible improvements.
 All set?
 Let’s have a quick insight into it in detail.

 Content is the uncrowned king of your website.
 It is the content that makes the users visit your site and subscribe to your newsletter and follow you on social media.
 When content is so important, why should it be considered second?
-Consider, for example, you want to populate a slider.
+Consider, for example, if you want to populate a slider.

 There are two approaches to achieve that: One, you write carefully thought taglines and then design the background with suitable images to complement the text.
 Second, you design the slider first as per your requirements and write the content accordingly.

-Supposedly, the content head has thought of talking about 100% customer satisfaction and payment guarantee, but, now he would have to optimize his tagline as per the background image as well.
+Supposedly, the content head has thought of talking about 100% customer satisfaction and a payment guarantee, but, now he would have to optimize his tagline as per the background image as well.
 This is nothing but the death of an idea!
 This is exactly what happens when you follow a design-first approach instead of a content-first approach.

 For composing a story through design, you have to be aware of the message you intend to communicate through the content.
 Your visitors will be frustrated if they find discord between your content and design.
 Therefore, it makes a lot of sense to keep content on priority in the process of development.

-Talking factually, Content-First design approach was founded by Jeff Zeldman in the year 2008.
+Talking factually, the Content-First design approach was founded by Jeff Zeldman in the year 2008.
 It emphasizes that content is to be determined ‘first’ before designing.
 For instance, any editorial designer starts working out only after the design book is written.

 With all that being said, do you want to implement the content-first strategy and keep the processes under control without disarraying the whole development cycle?
 Well, here are a few tips to sort this out!

 The first and foremost step is to conduct an in-depth session with your client and enquire him about his requirements.
 If he already owns a website, talk with him regarding what he likes and dislikes about his current website.
-On the basis of the inputs so received, make a collection of all required contents whether they be plain text, rich text, image, video, link and so on.
+On the basis of the inputs so received, make a collection of all required contents whether they be plain text, rich text, image, video, link, and so on.

 It is highly recommended to keep everything well-organized and streamlined.
 Create proper spec sheets with a brief outline for each page along with the stipulated timelines in accordance with SEO inputs to make sure that everything is completed on time.

-However, to keep the processes on track right from the first step, it is highly recommended to hire SEO professionals who would help you in keeping site SEO optimized right from the beginning.
+However, to keep the processes on track right from the first step, it is highly recommended to hire SEO professionals who would help you in keeping the site SEO optimized right from the beginning.